tytydraco/yessleep/out/I_applied_as_a_housesitter_I_think_I_lived_here.md

 "Your body is a broken shell under white sheets in the hospital," the alternate Sakshi whispered, her cold, dead fingers wrapping around my wrist.
 Her touch felt like ice, burning into my skin.
 "Your family is reciting prayers, begging you to wake up so you can marry the man you don't love and live the life they scripted for you.
 But this house... this house is an apex predator.
 It feeds on the desperate.
 It feeds on women like us who want to disappear."

 The entity leaned in, its breath smelling of stagnant water and old earth.
 "If you wake up, you go back to the cage.
 If you stay here, the house keeps you.
-You become the house."
+You become the house, living the life you built in the dark."

 **Beeeeeep**.